 Torrential rain, extreme heat, a snow storm in Madrid...
 Sounds familiar?
 If we don’t take action now we’ll hear more of the same.
 How can small steps change the path we are on to the destruction of the only planet we have?
 Read what YOU can do.

 We are inundated with information about global warming and climate change.
 More and more often we observe disturbing atmospheric phenomena such as torrential rain and floods, which increase with each year.
-More and more often we hear about disasters afflicting huge areas, fires in California and Australia, floods in Germany and Belgium are recent examples that we probably have fresh in our memory.
+More and more frequently we hear about disasters afflicting huge areas, fires in California and Australia, floods in Germany and Belgium are recent examples that we probably have fresh in our memory.
 They were brought about by record temperatures and the related droughts or unprecedented amounts of rainfall.

 Taking the fires in Australia as an example, dozens of people died, as many as 3 billion wild animals suffered, and the fire spread over huge areas, almost the size of the Czech Republic and Slovakia combined!
 Many people have lost their possessions and animals have lost their natural habitat.
 Among the animals most affected by wildfires are koalas, for example, which are not found anywhere else in the world.
 According to WWF-Australia, over 60,000 of them died.
 Although this species has been under protection since 1927, it’s possible that it will become extinct within the next 30 years.